actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

   ~fixture() {
     anon_send_exit(aut_, exit_reason::kill);
     // run the exit message and other pending messages explicitly,
-    // since we do not invoke any "IO" from this point on that would
+    // since we do not invoke any "I/O" from this point on that would
     // trigger those messages implicitly
     mpx_->flush_runnables();
     await_all_actors_done();